Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Even the best therapeutic approaches have room for improvement.
 Understanding these limitations helps set realistic expectations and guides future treatment decisions.

 Gonadorelin would benefit from improved delivery methods.
 Current subcutaneous injections work well but require daily administration.
-Long-acting formulations or alternative delivery routes could improve compliance and convenience.
-Additionally, better insurance coverage would make this effective therapy accessible to more patients.
+Long-acting formulations or alternative delivery routes could improve compliance and convenience. better insurance coverage would make this effective therapy accessible to more patients.

 Kisspeptin needs more standardized dosing protocols and broader availability.
 The research is promising, but clinical guidelines remain limited.
-More providers need training in kisspeptin therapy, and standardized treatment protocols would help optimize results across different patient populations.
+More providers need training in kisspeptin therapy, and standardized treatment protocols would help improve results across different patient populations.

 Clomid could benefit from better side effect management strategies.
 While effective for testosterone support, the mood and vision effects limit its utility.
 Research into combination therapies or modified dosing schedules might reduce side effects while maintaining efficacy.